Bergen Marriage & Couples Counseling

 Arguments can include topics that are mundane, sublime, or ridiculous.
 Many couples are "equal opportunity" arguers (or fighters) and will do so at the drop of a hat.
 Below is an example of an argument in a matter that is limited in scope with no history of previous fights or negative feelings.
 Let's explore the characteristics of an argument and the various possibilities that might take place.

-A couple agrees to take their vacation at a hotel but disagree as to which hotel.
+A couple agrees to take their vacation at a hotel but disagrees as to which hotel.
 In an argument (as distinct from a fight) both spouses listen to each other's point of view, and their reasons for making that choice.
-In this case, husband argues for hotel "A" because he likes the golf course on campus; and wife argues for hotel "B" because she likes their spa, steam room and pool.
+In this case, the husband argues for hotel "A" because he likes the golf course on campus; and the wife argues for hotel "B" because she likes their spa, steam room, and pool.

-Wife might try to entice husband to her hotel by reminding him of her hotel's excellent tennis instructor, and husband might entice wife to his hotel by reminding her of the ballroom dancing program at his preferred hotel
+The wife might try to entice the husband to her hotel by reminding him of her hotel's excellent tennis instructor, and the husband might entice wife to his hotel by reminding her of the ballroom dancing program at his preferred hotel.

-This argument can play out in a number of ways.
-Let's start with scenario one.
-When wife reminds husband of the mosquito problem they had previously experienced at his preferred hotel, and husband reminds wife of the poor food problem they had both experienced at her preferred hotel, they both admit the accurateness of their spouses objection to their preferred hotel, willingly give up their original positions, and jointly choose hotel "C." They are both happy that they had the argument because they are now better off than they would have been had they not exchanged their views and learned (in this case: were reminded about something they had forgotten) about the weakness of their original position.
+Scenario One: This argument can play out in a number of ways.
+When wife reminds husband of the mosquito problem they had previously experienced at his preferred hotel, and husband reminds wife of the poor food problem they had both experienced at her preferred hotel, they both admit the accurateness of their spouses objection to their preferred hotel, willingly give up their original positions, and jointly choose hotel "C." They are both happy that they had the argument because they are now better off than they would have been had they not exchanged their views and learned (in this case: we're reminded about something they had forgotten) about the weakness of their original position.

 Of course, many problems that couples face are much more complicated than this, but the basic principles stand.
 When people express their position, give their reasons for it, and are open to information from their partner they will sometimes learn the weaknesses of their own position (in this case the mosquitoes or the poor food), and at other times learn the strength of their opponent's position (tennis instruction, ballroom dancing).
 In the end, they will weigh all the pros and cons and will generally end up with a solution that is better than their original choice.

-(Scenario Two) When husband counters that the mosquito problem was last August and their proposed trip is in December, wife drops her objection.
-When wife counters that the food problem no longer exists because her friend reported that wife's preferred hotel has a new chef and the food is excellent, husband drops his objection.
-Both show an open mind for a counter argument to their original objection.
+Scenario Two: When husband counters that the mosquito problem was last August and their proposed trip is in December, the wife drops her objection.
+When the wife counters that the food problem no longer exists because her friend reported that the wife's preferred hotel has a new chef and the food is excellent, the husband drops his objection.
+Both show an open mind for a counter-argument to their original objection.

 Understandably, the example cited above is fairly straightforward and comparatively easy.
 Many of life's problems are considerably more complicated and do not lend to easy solutions.
 Further, in some situations, feelings ride high because of the chronic nature of the problem to be solved or past hurts and lingering feelings of resentment for having been ignored, hurt or angered in the past by the spouse (or by a previous partner, or even by a parent).
 Understandably, adding negative emotional components to the argument complicates matters.